amr-abdelhamid/refbook/manuscript/3-QuickWins.md

 }
 ~~~~~~~~

-This is a 28-line method.
+This is a 36-line method.
 It seems to be small.
 However, you've spent some time (probably around 1-2 minutes) to grasp how the code works.
-So, according to our definition, is this method *maintainable*?
-The answer is no.
+So, **according to our definition, is this method *maintainable*?
+The answer is no**.

 Now, consider this enhanced version of the method:

-A> {lang="java"}
+A> {title="Method with explanatory comments", lang="java"}
 A> ~~~~~~~~
 A> public List criteriaFind(String criteria) {
   if (criteria == null)
     criteria = "";
 A>
+  # leanpub-start-insert
   // convert the criteria to ordered pairs of field/value arrays.
+  # leanpub-end-insert
   List criteriaList = scanCriteria(criteria);
   List result = new ArrayList();
 A>
+  # leanpub-start-insert
   // search for records which satisfies all the criteria.
+  # leanpub-end-insert
   Iterator dataIterator = getDataCash().iterator();
   Iterator criteriaIterator = null;
   DataInfo currentRecord = null;